datasciencemonkey/datasciencemonkey.github.io/_posts/2016-06-12-for-the-love-of-jupyter-and-sas.markdown

 I could now use my python scripts along with SAS procedures & JS charts to do what we all love to do - delight our users.

-##### <a name="tasks">WIIFM</a>
+##### <a name="tasks">So, WIIFM /Cut to the chase</a>
 *************
-*<font color="red"> If you're thinking what's in it for me, read the Q&A below to get a sense of what the rest of the post tries to accomplish</font>*
+*<font color="black"> <b> If you're thinking what's in it for me, read the Q&A below to get a sense of what the rest of the post tries to accomplish</font></b>*

 1. How can I write something that might be custom to your org and execute that from a notebook?
   * In most cases, typical data prep involves writing transformations to massage the data in the context that best makes sense for your analysis step.
-But for this example, we'll work with web data.
+But for this post, we'll work with web data.
 Specifically, we'll use one of my python modules that extracts data from google trends programmatically.

 2. How do I integrate the results with my favorite SAS procedures?
-  * I am going to show you how to use PROC ARIMA that ships with SAS ETS to build forecasts using ARIMA models on the data we collect from *Step1* above.
-In general, this can be any SAS procedure that you have access to across Machine Learning, Forecasting, ETL and Data Mining.
+  * We'll see how to use PROC ARIMA that ships with SAS ETS to build forecasts using ARIMA models on the data we collect from *Step1* above.
+In general, this can be any SAS procedure that you have access to across Machine Learning, Forecasting, ETL and Data Mining depending on the nature of the problem you're trying to solve.

 3. How can I export the results so we can visualize the data using a JS charting library?
-  * I am going to show how you could leverage the Highcharts API for your visualization needs.I use this as I find that it's simple to prep web ready time series visuals using this library.
+  * We'll see how you could leverage the Highcharts API for your visualization needs.I use this as I find that it's simple to prep web ready time series visuals.
 But essentially, your options are plenty here.
 SAS comes with a powerful set of visualization tools with strong statistical analysis capabilities.
 Similarly, there are a plenty of great open source visualization packages.
-You can go as fancy as you like but the point here is to demonstrate extensibility and the power of the Jupyter+SAS+Python combo while _highlighting_ how soon you can go from thought to execution in delivering a top-notch work product - one man army style!
+You can go as fancy as you like but the point here is to demonstrate extensibility and the power of the Jupyter+SAS+Python combo while _highlighting_ how you can quickly go from thought to execution while delivering a top-notch work product!

-Finally we'll touch a bit on For format conversions - we'll touch a bit on nbconvert and the basics of nbconvert.
+Finally we'll touch a bit on nbconvert and the basics of nbconvert to show how to export all your good work and serve it up in other formats.

 ********************